DeeprajNaik28/PlayZone/README.md

 ## 📂 Project Purpose

-This project was created as a demo/prototype of an online digital game store.
+This project was created as a demo of an online digital game store.
 It focuses mainly on frontend design, layout structure, and basic interactive features.

 ---